-With the global expansion of business, the need to hire highly skilled virtual teams is growing rapidly.
+With the global expansion of business, the need to hire highly skilled virtual workers is growing rapidly.
 According to Forbes, 90% of Millennials, Generation Xers, and Baby Boomers have worked remotely.
 The benefits of bringing remote workers onboard are numerous for those in the process of scaling their online venture.
-For instance, having a team across multiple time zones can mean that your e-commerce business is always up and running.
-Members of one virtual team are just beginning their work day while those of another are powering down for the night.
+For instance, having workers across multiple time zones can mean that your e-commerce business is always up and running.
+Some workers are just beginning their work day while others are powering down for the night.

-However, hiring virtual contract workers and building your team across multiple time zones also has many unique challenges.
+However, hiring virtual contract workers who live across multiple time zones also has many unique challenges.
 For instance: How do you manage people and keep everyone on the same page when you’re here and everyone else is, well — everywhere else?

 1. Carefully screen candidates